 But growing their own cocoa has meant they can produce high-end, single-estate chocolate – a bit like single vineyard wines in that you can tell exactly where each bar comes from.
 The farm is also certified organic and has a focus on sustainable production.

-A St Lucia chocolate tour with Hotel Chocolat
+A Hotel Chocolat St Lucia tour

 Whichever you choose, it’s an interesting way to find out more about how chocolate is grown and made, have a go yourself, and of course taste some along the way.